Hertig-family/CPPON/readme.txt

                     isDouble( CPPON * ) - Static method that returns true if the given object type is a CODouble.

-                    isObj( CPPON * ) - Static function that returns true if the given object is defined as a specific type
+                    isObj( CPPON * ) - Static function that returns true if the given object is defined as a specific type.

                     == - Returns true if the two values are the same.

                     != - Returns true if the two values are not the same.

                     diff( CppON &obj, const char *name ) - Returns a CppON containing the differences between the object and the given one.
 Good for finding changes in a map or an array.

                     c_str() - This returns a const char pointer to a C string representing the data.
 This could be just the conversion of a number to a string or in the case of a COMap or COArray it could be the complex JSON string.

                     readObj( FILE *fp ) - read the file and attempt to parse the contents into a CPPON object.

                     parse( const char *str, char *rstr ) - Parse a TNetString and attempt to create a CPPON object.
                     The remainder of the string (Not parsed) is returned pointed to by rstr.
 Caution is advised as TnetStrings are often used to bass binary data that is invalid in JSON.

                     parseJson( const char *str ) - This function is used to attempt to crate a CPPON object from a C string.
 It will determine the type of object based on the first not white space character.

                     parseJson( json_t *ob, std::string &tabs ) - This is actually a low level function used to parse JSON data using the jansson library.
 Users should ignore it.

                     parseXML( const char *str ) – This function (available if the HAS_XML flag is set) is used to attempt to create a CPPON object from a string containing XML.

                     parseCSV( const char *file ) - This function is used to attempt to parse data in CSV file pointed to by file into a COArray.

                     parseTSV( const char *file ) - This function is used to attempt to parse data in TSV file pointed to by file into a COArray.

                     parseJsonFile( const char *file ) - This function is used to attempt to parse data in file pointed to by file into a CPPON object.

                     GuessDataType( const char *str ) - Given a sting representing an unknown JSON data type try and parse it ito a CPPON Object.

          COInteger: The COInteger class can represent whole values of different sizes.
 8, 16, 32, or 64 bits.
                     While it overrides many of the methods in the base class, while more efficient the operation remains the same.
 However there are a few methods added specifically for this class.

                     COInteger( X ) - Constructors passing different types of values.
-Char, short, int, long, long long types define the size of the
-                    COInteger  as well as set the value of the object.
+Char, short, int, long, long long types define the size of the COInteger  as well as set the value of the object.

                     = operator is used to set the size and value of the COInteger based on the data type and value of the number it is set to.

                     longValue() - Returns the value, no matter what size it is, as a long long.